jstg004/blockchain_research/sidechains.md

     1. a list of blockheaders demonstrating PoW
     2. a cryptographic proof that an output was created in one of the blocks in the list
-    - allows verifiers to check that some amount of work has been committed to the existence of an output
+  - SPV allows verifiers to check that some amount of work has been committed to the existence of an output
   - SPV proofs determine history
     - implicitly trusting that the longest blockchain is also the longest correct blockchain - by SPV clients in Bitcoin
   - only a dishonest collusion with greater than 50% of the hashpower can persistently fool an SPV client
     - unless the client is under a long-term Sybil attack
     - preventing it from seeing the actual longest chain
     - the honest hashpower will not contribute work to an invalid chain
   - anyone in possession of an SPV proof can determine the state of the chain without needing to reply to every block
     - this is accomplished by requiring each blockheader to commit to the blockchain's unspent output set